Brand Name Cytovene Common Name ganciclovir

 Drowsiness/reduced alertness: This medication may reduce alertness by causing drowsiness, dizziness, or confusion.
 Some people have had seizures while using this medication.
 Avoid hazardous activities such as driving or operating machinery until you know whether the medication affects your ability to perform such tasks.

-Fertility: This medication may decrease fertility in both males and females, and these effects may persist after the medication has been stopped.
-For people who are using the intraveneous (injection into the vein) form of this medication, the changes may be permanent.
+Fertility: This medication may decrease fertility in both males and females, and these effects may persist after the medication has been stopped and may be permanent.

 Kidney function: The kidneys remove ganciclovir from the body.
 People who have decreased kidney function may experience higher than expected levels of ganciclovir in the blood and therefore an increased level of side effects.